dfinity/motoko/doc/md/writing-motoko/randomness.md

 The Motoko feature `Random` can be used for generating random values within smart contracts on ICP.
 Randomness on ICP is an intricate process, since ICP uses deterministic computing to obtain cryptographic random values.

-At the low level, ICP uses a Verifiable Randomness Function that is exposed by the management canister and Motoko `Random` module.
+At the low level, ICP uses a Verifiable Random Function that is exposed by the management canister and is used by the Motoko `Random` module.
 In each execution round, the randomness function is evaluated with number of the current round used as input in order to produce a fresh set of random bytes.

 To use randomness, certain guidelines must be followed: